Betterslash/ubb-third-year/sem-one/formal-languages-and-compiler-design/laboratory_2/scanner/src/main/java/README.md

                     -  getEntry(token : string) -> returns the representation for a token in hashtable
                 </li>
                 <li>
-                    + getId(token : string) -> returns a CustomPair(hashPosition : int, arrayPosition : int) for an entry
+                    + getId(token : string) -> returns a Pif.CustomPair(hashPosition : int, arrayPosition : int) for an entry
                 </li>
             </ul>
         </label>